 - a.
-Represent a fraction $\frac{1}{b}$ on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
-Recognize that each part has size $\frac{1}{b}$ and that the endpoint of the part based at 0 locates the number $\frac{1}{b}$ on the number line. - b.
-Represent a fraction $\frac{a}{b}$ on a number line diagram by marking off a length $\frac{1}{b}$ from 0.
-Recognize that the resulting interval has size $\frac{a}{b}$ and that its endpoint locates the number a/b on the number line.
+Represent a fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
+Recognize that each part has size 1/b and that the endpoint of the part based at 0 locates the number 1/b on the number line. - b.
+Represent a fraction a/b (which may be greater than 1) on a number line diagram by marking off a lengths 1/b from 0.
+Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.

-Code Digital Student Experience Code Teacher Resources

-U37 Many Equivalent Fractions
+Code Digital Student Experience Code Teacher Resources U37 Identifying Equivalent Fractions

-U37 Identifying Equivalent Fractions

-Explain equivalence of fractions in special cases and compare fractions by reasoning about their size.
+Explain equivalence of fractions in special cases, and compare fractions by reasoning about their size.

 - a.
 Understand two fractions as equivalent (equal) if they are the same size or the same point on a number line. - b.
-Recognize and generate simple equivalent fractions, e.g., $\frac{1}{2} = \frac{2}{4}$, $\frac{4}{6} = \frac{2}{3}$.
+Recognize and generate simple equivalent fractions, e.g., 1/2 = 2/4, 4/6 = 2/3.
 Explain why the fractions are equivalent, e.g., by using a visual fraction model. - c.
-Express whole numbers as fractions and recognize fractions that are equivalent to whole numbers.
-Examples: Express 3 in the form 3 = $\frac{3}{1}$; recognize that $\frac{6}{1}$ = 6; locate $\frac{4}{1}$ and 1 at the same point of a number line diagram. - d.
+Express whole numbers as fractions, and recognize fractions that are equivalent to whole numbers.
+Examples: Express 3 in the form 3 = 3/1; recognize that 6/1 = 6; locate 4/4 and 1 at the same point of a number line diagram. - d.
 Compare two fractions with the same numerator or the same denominator by reasoning about their size.
 Recognize that comparisons are valid only when the two fractions refer to the same whole.
 Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.

-Code Digital Student Experience Code Teacher Resources U37 Number Sense - Equivalent Fractions U37 Fractions Equivalent to One
+Code Digital Student Experience Code Teacher Resources U37 Number Sense - Equivalent Fractions U37 Fractions Equivalent to One U37 Number Sense - Fractions Equivalent to One U37 Many Equivalent Fractions

-Explain equivalence of fractions in special cases and compare fractions by reasoning about their size.
+Explain equivalence of fractions in special cases, and compare fractions by reasoning about their size.

 - a.
 Understand two fractions as equivalent (equal) if they are the same size or the same point on a number line. - b.
-Recognize and generate simple equivalent fractions, e.g., $\frac{1}{2} = \frac{2}{4}$, $\frac{4}{6} = \frac{2}{3}$.
+Recognize and generate simple equivalent fractions, e.g., 1/2 = 2/4, 4/6 = 2/3.
 Explain why the fractions are equivalent, e.g., by using a visual fraction model. - c.
-Express whole numbers as fractions and recognize fractions that are equivalent to whole numbers.
-Examples: Express 3 in the form 3 = $\frac{3}{1}$; recognize that $\frac{6}{1}$ = 6; locate $\frac{4}{4}$ and 1 at the same point of a number line diagram. - d.
+Express whole numbers as fractions, and recognize fractions that are equivalent to whole numbers.
+Examples: Express 3 in the form 3 = 3/1; recognize that 6/1 = 6; locate 4/4 and 1 at the same point of a number line diagram. - d.
 Compare two fractions with the same numerator or the same denominator by reasoning about their size.
 Recognize that comparisons are valid only when the two fractions refer to the same whole.
 Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.

-Code Digital Student Experience Code Teacher Resources U37 Number Sense - Fractions Equivalent to One U37 Many Equivalent Fractions U37 Number Sense - Many Equivalent Fractions U37 Fractions Equivalent to Whole Numbers U37 Number Sense - Fractions Equivalent to Whole Numbers U37 Comparison - Fractions and Whole Numbers - Symbols U37 Number Sense - Mixed Numbers U37 Comparing Fractions with Like Numerators U37 Number Sense - Comparing Fractions with the Same Denominator U37 Identify Equivalent Fractions U37 Number Sense - Comparing Fractions with the Same Numerator ISIP Comparing Fractions Using Models ISIP Comparing Fractions ISIP Identify Equivalent Fractions Using Area Models ISIP Recognizing Fractions in Different Forms ISIP Writing Fractions - Symbolic Notation
+Code Digital Student Experience Code Teacher Resources U37 Number Sense - Many Equivalent Fractions U37 Fractions Equivalent to Whole Numbers U37 Number Sense - Fractions Equivalent to Whole Numbers U37 Comparison - Fractions and Whole Numbers - Symbols U37 Number Sense - Mixed Numbers U37 Comparing Fractions with Like Numerators U37 Number Sense - Comparing Fractions with the Same Denominator U37 Identify Equivalent Fractions U37 Number Sense - Comparing Fractions with the Same Numerator ISIP Comparing Fractions Using Models ISIP Comparing Fractions ISIP Identify Equivalent Fractions Using Area Models ISIP Recognizing Fractions in Different Forms ISIP Writing Fractions Using Symbolic Notation